mitel-networks/workflow-docs/docs/advanced/filters.md

 When **TRUE** the parent Flow and activity will continue execution as normal.
 When **FALSE** the parent Flow will halt execution and immediately terminate.

+Scoping of Output variables for the current activity includes the activity Id as filters are evaluated AFTER execution.
+So assuming you have an activity called myactivity and it returns and output called success a valid filter expression would be myactivity.success == true

 ## Usage Tips

 Filters are intended as a shorthand for situations where a Flow needs to be immediately terminated if a certain condition is met.